-- Upgrade existing technician position to a full-time Park Specialist position to provide expertise in trail construction and maintain trails on a year-round basis.
+- Upgrade seasonal Park Specialist to a 12-month Park Specialist position to provide expertise in trail construction and maintain trails on a year-round basis.
 As existing trails keep deteriorating and are being redeveloped and new trails are constructed, it will be increasingly important to ensure these trails are properly maintained to minimize impacts on natural and cultural resources and to provide safe recreational opportunities.
 This position will be involved in the planning, layout, and constructions of trails and it will supervise volunteer and contract construction and maintenance crews. - Permanent part-time Park Interpreter Position.
 This position would have a unique opportunity to provide interpretative and educational opportunities.
 These services would provide a positive interaction with the public and would foster support for parks and park programs. - Create two natural resource technician positions (7 months each).
 These two positions would each oversee a four-person trail crew funded for four months.
 The park currently has one park specialist that juggles grant funds to work on trail projects.
 These positions would oversee the proposed trail crew listed below and provide maintenance on public use cabins and other park facilities. - Create two four-person Alaska Conservation Corps (ACC) trail crews (4 months each).
 Currently, the park relies on Recreation Trails Program grant funding to oversee trail maintenance projects.
 This funding is not guaranteed and is limited to working on specific projects.
 Dedicated trail crews will help to ensure the maintenance of park trails and greatly improve the condition of the trails by maintaining them to high standards. - Create volunteer coordinator position (6 months).
 Currently, DPOR hires a 3-month ACC position to coordinate volunteers for the park.
-During the time this has been implemented it has proven to be an excellent way to leverage the volunteer effort in the park.
+During the time this has been implemented it has proven to be an excellent way to leverage the volunteer effort in the park. - Create a volunteer grant writer position.
+This position would write and administer grants for the parks to fund the part-time positions that this plan recommends adding, and to fund new PUCs, trails, and trail maintenance.

-If additional facilities in the plan are implemented, DPOR should also add the followingpositions to the park:
+If additional facilities in the plan are implemented, DPOR should also add the following positions to the park:

-- Create another natural resource technician (8 months) to oversee public use cabin maintenance and supervise the cabin maintenance crew. - Create a three-person ACC cabin maintenance crew that is dedicated to cabin maintenance. - 40
+- Create another natural resource technician (8 months) to oversee public use cabin maintenance and supervise the cabin maintenance crew. - Create a three-person ACC cabin maintenance crew that is dedicated to cabin maintenance.